Pranav260/TMR/README.md

 - Code and parameters for our benchmark model
 - model weights for our benchmark model
 -  The implementation is an extension of the following [work](https://github.com/ninatu/everything_at_once).
 This repository provides the pretrained backbone models and features used for fine-tuning and evaluations.
+-  The trained models and checkpoints for our experiments will be provided soon.

 ## Environment setup: